airinnova/framat/docs/source/theory/fem.rst

 The beam element
 ----------------

-As indicated in \cref{sec:structure_general_approach}, beams are divided into *elements* which form the core of the FE formulation.
-A beam element consists of two nodes, numbered :math:`i` and :math:`i+1` in a global "bookkeeping" system (\cref{fig:element_dof}).
+Beams are divided into *elements* which form the core of the FE formulation.
+A beam element consists of two nodes, numbered :math:`i` and :math:`i+1` in a global "bookkeeping" system (:numref:`fig_beam_element`).
 It is worth to point out that a 3D beam element is not uniquely defined by two points (nodes) in space.
 As the element contains directional information, namely bending stiffness :math:`E \cdot I_y` and :math:`E \cdot I_z` defined in a local (cross section) coordinate system, such a local system has to be defined as part of the user input.
 The orientation of the local coordinate system may be provided as an "upwards" direction (:math:`z`-direction), or using angles with respect to the global coordinate system.

 .. _fig_beam_element:
 .. figure:: ../_static/images/theory/beam_element_dof.svg